tubepress/tubepress/src/main/assembly/resources/wordpress/readme.txt

 1. Type `[tubepress]` in a post or a page where you'd like to insert your first gallery

 == Changelog ==
+= 3.1.6 =
+* Bug Fixes
+    * Fixed bug that prevented fullscreen playback in Chrome
+    * Fixed bug that prevented disable of sequential playback
+    * Fixed broken activation hook in WordPress which prevented TubePress Content Directory from being created.
+    * Fixed broken translation functionality for some languages
+* Changed
+    * Updated French translation by Aurélien Denis
+    * Updated Spanish translation by Andrew Kurtis

 = 3.1.5 =
 * Bug Fixes
     * Fixed bug in static and solo player locations.